-The AIOH Exposure Standards Committee considers that this Excel-based tool will provide an appropriate and accessible methodology to adjust exposure standards for extended work shifts.
+The AIOH Exposure Standards Committee considers that the Excel-based tool will provide an appropriate and accessible methodology to adjust exposure standards for extended work shifts.
 Its use should therefore provide more consistent and informed advice for affected workers.
-The tool is feely available on the AIOH web site, however we recommend that the workplace monitoring strategy should at least have been reviewed by appropriately qualified and experienced persons (eg. a certified occupational hygienist).
+The tool is feely available on the AIOH web site, however it is recommended that the workplace monitoring strategy should at least have been reviewed by appropriately qualified and experienced persons (e.g. a certified occupational hygienist).

 The Committee also regards updating of the WESs to be of vital importance for protecting the health of the Australian workforce.
-We look forward to participating further with SWA in their updating.